Experiential Learning Depot

 Experiential learning resources for the innovative educator

-25 Maker Projects for Kids to Do This Summer
+100+ Design Thinking Project Ideas for Kids to Do This Summer

 1 Comment

-Summer maker projects for kids featured image
+Summer design thinking project ideas for kids featured image

 Keep kids engaged and practicing awesome life skills all summer long!